jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Tutorials/CSharpTutorial.md

 ---
 title: "Sample: Explore an image processing app in C#"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Explore a basic Windows app that uses the Computer Vision API in Azure Cognitive Services.
+description: Explore a basic Windows app that uses the Computer Vision API in Azure Cognitive Research Technologies.
 Perform OCR, create thumbnails, and work with visual features in an image.
 services: cognitive-services
 author: PatrickFarley
 manager: nolachar